 Before we dive into our list, let’s explore why investing in tech tools for your small business makes sense.
 Firstly, technology can save you time, allowing you to focus on the things that matter.
 Instead of laboring over manual, administrative tasks such as data entry and invoicing, you’re freed up to invest that time in talking to your clients and prospects, improving your products and services, and other strategic endeavors to grow your business.

 Secondly, tech tools can save you money.
 For example, a Customer Relationship Management (CRM) tool can automatically identify where you might be “leaving money on the table” with a specific group of customers.
 Accounting software might surface insights that show you’ve been paying too much tax.
 A backup solution can ensure that you never lose data or experience unwelcome downtime that leads to customer churn or revenue loss.
-A robust project management solution will ensure that you don’t inadvertently miss a deadline that results in a service-level agreement breach and associated penalties.
+A robust project management solution will ensure you don’t inadvertently miss a deadline resulting in a service-level agreement breach and associated penalties.

-Thirdly, digital tools support the new post-pandemic paradigm in which people and businesses want to limit in-person interactions due to enduring health concerns and regulations.
+Digital tools support the new post-pandemic paradigm in which people and businesses want to limit in-person interactions due to enduring health concerns and regulations.
 The digital nature of tech tools allows people to do much of their “business-as-usual” activities from any location and device.
 Moreover, most tools are available as software-as-a-service (SaaS), so you only pay for the features you want and need; you can cancel your service easily if you decide a tool isn’t for you.

 Note: In compiling an overview of the pros and cons of each tool, we scoured a few of the most prominent customer review boards on the internet and summarized some of the most common themes.
-Please note that we don’t recommend any specific solution over another, and we always recommend you do your own research before installing any SaaS tool.
+Please note that we don’t recommend any specific solution over another, and we always recommend you research before installing any SaaS tool.

 The Top 10 Tech Tools for Small Businesses